sbz/coding-prep/README.md

-# itw-prep
+# coding-prep

-Stuff for practicing algorithms questions
+Contains problems source code solutions and links for practicing algorithms questions.
+Most of them are implemented using Python at the moment

 # Content